SUNSET OF FURMANKIND

 Kevin and Kristen were exchanging volleys, both looking as if they were having the time of their lives.
 Jenni was running here and there, trying to get the best of Norman and Gerard, while Cheryl was clinging high up on Whelan’s back, cheerfully trying to bring the laughing bear down into a snow drift.
 Carl and Ellie were the only ones who had not joined in the reindeer games, choosing instead to watch the proceedings from the safety of the bus with most of the medical staff.

 Even Travis was successful at hitting just about everyone with snowballs at random.
 To his credit, he was not trying to hurt anyone and was simply caught up in the moment as the rest of them were.
 Jon saw the German shepherd’s eyes lock upon him, so he altered his course to engage him in snowy combat.
 Jon and Travis hurled snowballs at one another at the same time, and both frozen orbs hit their marks simultaneously.
 Jon’s snowball struck Travis’ left cheek and the canine’s snowball impacted upon the cougar’s forehead.

 Both of them staggered, but once each realized he was okay, scooped up more snow for return fire.
-Jon laughed, enjoying himself, but discovered he didn't have the best of traction with the new boots combined with his height and weight; he slipped in the snow several times, giving Travis an advantage in getting nearer to the large feline.
+Jon laughed, enjoying himself, but discovered he did not have the best of traction with the new boots combined with his height and weight; he slipped in the snow several times, giving Travis an advantage in getting nearer to the large feline.
 When he got in too close, Jon lunged sideways and tackled the canine into a drift.

 Finally, the canine managed to scoop handfuls of snow down the back of Jon’s shirt, and although the feline had on a coat of fur beneath the robes, it was not yet thick enough to insulate against such a frozen onslaught.
 Jon released Travis and rolled away with a yeowl, getting to his feet to shake the snow from his shirt.